iptc/newsinjson/README.md

 October 2nd, 2024.
 An erratum update (version 3.0.1) was made in February 2025 to correct the datatype of the "urgency" property.

+Versions 1.6, 2.2 and 3.1, approved in May 2025, add the digitalSourceType
+property to all versions of ninjs.

 Which version should I choose for my project?
 -------------------------

-If you are starting a green-field project, we recommend using ninjs 3.0.
+If you are starting a green-field project, we recommend using ninjs 3.1.
 This version should be easiest for developers to work with.

-If you are already using a 1.x version of ninjs, we recommend at least upgrading to version 1.5.
-This should be an easy change, because 1.5 is backwards-compatible with all previous versions of 1.x.
+If you are already using a 1.x version of ninjs, we recommend at least upgrading to version 1.6.
+This should be an easy change, because 1.6 is backwards-compatible with all previous versions of 1.x.

+Similarly, if you are already using a 2.x version of ninjs, we recommend using version 2.2 if you cannot upgrade to the 3.x branch.

 Protocol Buffers demo
 ---------------------